SyncfusionExamples/how-to-display-few-cells-of-a-columns-have-different-foreground-along-with-underline-based-on-a-cond/README.md

 How to display few cells of a columns have different foreground along with underline based on a condition in WPF DataGrid (SfDataGrid)?
 # About the sample

-In SfDataGrid, you can display few cells of columns have different foreground along with underline based on conditions by modifying its CellTemplate.
+SfDataGrid does not have direct properties to display few cells of columns have different foreground along with underline based on condition.
+You can achieve this by adding converter for foreground and underline then bind this to the required cell through CellTemplate.

 ```xml
 <Window.Resources>